DJrizzley/literature/novels/moby_dick.md

 leaning over the same rail.

-CHAPTER 133.
-The Chase—First Day.
+# CHAPTER 133.
+The Chase—First Day

 That night, in the mid-watch, when the old man—as his wont at intervals—stepped forth from the scuttle in which he leaned, and went